Purdue ready to put on home-opening light show against Ohio | FOX Sports

 Purdue ready to put on home-opening light show against Ohio

-INDIANAPOLIS — Jeff Brohm produced a blockbuster hit in his Purdue coaching debut.
+INDIANAPOLIS (AP) Jeff Brohm produced a blockbuster hit in his Purdue coaching debut.

 He expects the encore to be even bigger.